MattLdwig/100-days-of-code/r1-log.md

 ### R180

 TicTacToe with JS - Switch  from JS / jQuery to Vue and setup the main logic of the game.

+### R181

+TicTacToe with JS - Starting to work on the minmax algorithm.
+Complete two more Katas with Python too.